Skip to main content

 The Metabolic Peel Approach

-The logic is not merely “stronger acid = better result.”
-Acid behavior, pKa, proticity, tissue response, penetration profile, and indication-specific modulation all matter when addressing acne scars in a refined medical framework.
+In acne scars, the logic is not β€œstronger acid = better result.”
+Acid behavior, pKa, proticity, penetration profile, tissue tolerance, phototype, morphology, and sequencing all matter when structural remodeling is the real objective.

 pKa Logic